WORKSHOPS

 - To better prepare your application, please view the program video, and review the learning goals and training objectives.

 - There is no registration fee.
-Limited funds are available to provide partial support for travel and lodging for participants who request it in advance and meet the requirements.
+Limited funds for partial support are available for travel and lodging.
+Participants must request support in advance and meet the requirements.

 For more information about eligibility and requirements, see our frequently asked questions doc.